carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/base/enc-mac.md

 - upload his private key, if he wishes to sign the file (optional);
 - select the encryption algorithm to be used (AES-256 default);
 - select the MAC algorithm to be used (SHA-256 default);
-- enable the digital signature (optional);
+- enable the digital signature (optional):
-  - select the digital signature algorithm to be used (RSA-2048 and SHA-256 default);
+  - select the digital signature algorithm to be used (RSA-2048 and SHA-256 default).
 - type the desired symetric key to be used in the file encryption (optional);
 - enable the use of diffie-hellman (optional).